 The Council's finance team performs valuations of financial items for financial reporting purposes in consultation with third party valuation specialists for complex valuations.
 Valuation techniques are selected based on the characteristics of each instrument, with the overall objective of maximising the use of market-based information.

-Valuation processes and fair value changes are discussed among the General Purposes and Audit committee and the Valuation team at least every year, in line with the Council's reporting date.
+The finance team reports directly into the Executive Director and Section 151 Officer and to the General Purposes and Audit Committee.
+Valuation processes and fair value changes are discussed among the General Purposes and Audit committee and the valuation team at least every year, in line with the Council's reporting date.